 For e-resources that are not open access, you will need to sign in to authenticate yourself as a University of Nottingham user before you can view full text content.

-Avoid the Open Athens login option and look for a link to Institutional Login or something similar.
+If you do need to sign in avoid the Open Athens login option and look for a link to Institutional Login or something similar.

-What is Expand My Results?
+What is Expand beyond library collections?

 All the results you see in NUsearch are for resources that we have online access to, plus everything we hold in our libraries.

 Clicking on Expand beyond library collections increases the number of hits from your search and introduces to your results list resources that may be highly relevant and useful, but which we don’t have online access to.

 Don’t think of this as a dead end, though.
 You can click on the Check availability link to see ways for you to get hold of the article, book chapter or other resource that you need.